MechanicalRabbit/DataKnots.jl/doc/src/start.md

           (name = "DANIEL A", position = "FIRE FIGHTER-EMT", salary = 95484)])],);

 To query this data, we convert it into a `DataKnot`.
-Any *knot* can be converted back to native Julia via the `get` function.
+For shallow data structures, any *knot* can be converted back to native Julia datatype via the `get` function.

     using DataKnots
     chicago_data = DataKnot(chicago_data_source)